 What to Wear in Vanuatu?

 Packing for Vanuatu involves embracing the island’s tropical climate.
 Lightweight, comfortable clothing made from natural fabrics is ideal.
-During the day, casual beachwear like swimsuits, sundresses, and shorts are appropriate, while evenings might call for a light cover-up or jacket.
+During the day, wear casual beach clothes like swimsuits, sundresses, and shorts.
+In the evening, you might need a light cover-up or jacket.
 Don’t forget to bring sun protection, such as hats, sunglasses, and sunscreen.

 Attractions and Activities